 As for students, it does more than what typical classrooms demand out of their students.

 Docs, Slides, and Sheets are all substitutes for Microsoft Office, and they’re all free.
 It makes sense to make the switch to Chromebooks.
 More and more schools are getting with the program.

-If your student’s school doesn’t provide Chromebooks, consider buying one, as they’re easily affordable.
-Check out the best Chromebooks for kids for some buyer advice.
+If your student’s school doesn’t provide Chromebooks, consider buying one instead as they’re easily affordable.

 (Don’t know which one to get?
 Check out my list of the best Chromebooks for students in 2017 to make your purchasing decision easier.)